FlamingTempura/bibtex-tidy/README.md

 Options:
   --help                   Show help
+  -h

-  --omit                   Remove fields - Remove specified fields from
+  --omit                   Remove fields.
+Remove specified fields from bibliography
-                           bibliography entries.
+                           entries.
                            Examples:
                            --omit=id,name

-  --curly                  Enclose values in curly braces - Enclose all property
-                           values in braces.
+  --curly                  Enclose values in braces.
+Enclose all property values in --no-curly               braces.
 Quoted values will be converted to braces.
-For example, "Journal of Tea"
+For
-                           will become {Journal of Tea}.
+                           example, "Journal of Tea" will become {Journal of Tea}.

-  --numeric                Use numeric values where possible - Strip quotes and
-                           braces from numeric/month values.
+  --numeric                Use numeric values where possible.
+Strip quotes and --no-numeric             braces from numeric/month values.
 For example, {1998}
                            will become 1998.

-  --space                  Indent with spaces - Prefix all fields with the
+  --space                  Indent with spaces.
+Prefix all fields with the specified
-                           specified number of spaces
-                           (ignored if tab is set).
+                           number of spaces (ignored if tab is set).
                            Examples:
                            --space=2 (default)
                            --space=4

-  --tab                    Indent with tabs - Prefix all fields with a tab.
+  --tab                    Indent with tabs.
+Prefix all fields with a tab.
+  --no-tab

-  --align                  Align values - Insert whitespace between fields and
-                           values so that values are visually aligned.
+  --align                  Align values.
+Insert whitespace between fields and --no-align               values so that values are visually aligned.
                            Examples:
                            --align=14 (default)
-                           --no-align

-  --sort                   Sort bibliography entries - Sort entries by specified
-                           fields.
-For descending order, prefix the field with a dash (-).
+  --sort                   Sort bibliography entries.
+Sort entries by specified --no-sort                fields.
+For descending order, prefix the field with a
+                           dash (-).
                            Examples:
                            --sort (sort by id)